sauravthakurq/opm/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

+Echo-Music is a derivative work of SimpMusic, which is also licensed under GPL-3.0.
+This means Echo-Music must also be distributed under the same GPL-3.0 license, ensuring that the software remains free and open source.

 ## 🔒 Privacy